 Make your press kit accessible

 Most press kits today are electronic—that way, the information about your company is easily searchable instead being filed away in a cabinet (or worse, the recycling bin).
 Make sure all of the files in your kit can be opened on any computer.
 Preserve your format by saving any text documents as a PDF.
-For graphics, JPEG is the most accessible file type, though it's a good idea to include an .eps file if you have one, or your logo in both a high resolution file and a lower resolution file for the web.
+For graphics, JPEG is the most accessible file type, though it’s a good idea to include a .eps file if you have one, or your logo in both a high-resolution file and a lower resolution file for the web.
 Then, upload the press kit to your webpage.
-It's best if you dedicate an entire page for the press kit, though it may also find a nice home on your About page.
+It’s best if you dedicate an entire page for the press kit, though it may also find a nice home on your About page.
 Instead of uploading the entire kit at once in a ZIP file, include each file separately with a short description.
 That way, members of the media can download just what they need.
-It's also a good idea to include a statement regarding the use of your press kit.
+It’s also a good idea to include a statement regarding the use of your press kit.
 State, briefly, something like “the following material may be used for editorial and [business name] promotional purposes only.”
-You want the media to feel comfortable using your logo along with any story they run, but you don't want another business to steal your logo either.
+You want the media to feel comfortable using your logo along with any story they run, but you don’t want another business to steal your logo either.

 Get your press kit noticed

 So, your press kit is finally online.
 Great.
-But remember that bit about journalist being busy professionals?
-They don't sit around searching the internet for new press releases.
-To get their attention, it's best to reach out to them directly.
+But remember that bit about the journalist being busy professionals?
+They don’t sit around searching the internet for new press releases.
+To get their attention, it’s best to reach out to them directly.
 If you included a press release about a recent event, email the press release along with a link to the complete electronic press kit.
-If you don't have a press release, you can simply write a letter introducing yourself and pointing out the new resource for members of the media.
-Take the time to find a direct contact at each media outlet you'd like to target; ideally, find out their name too and address it to them directly.
+If you don’t have a press release, you can simply write a letter introducing yourself and pointing out the new resource for members of the media.
+Take the time to find a direct contact at each media outlet you’d like to target; ideally, find out their name too and address it to them directly.
 To keep your message from heading straight to the trash, use that highlighting feature in your subject line.
-In other words, include what makes it personable, relevant or newsworthy in the subject.
-A press kit is a good way to kickstart media hype about your company, as well as make information easy to find whenever a member of the media happens to venture by your company's website.
+In other words, including what makes it personable, relevant or newsworthy in the subject.
+A press kit is a good way to kickstart media hype about your company, as well as make information easy to find whenever a member of the media happens to venture by your company’s website.
 But to stand out among all the other press kits, you need to think like a journalist and highlight your company in the right way, then revise to make it perfect, upload it online to make it accessible, and reach out to make it noticed.